aazaff/startLearn.R/expertConcepts.md

 A dizzying variety of tests exist for the purpose of comparing distributions, many of which are pre-programed into R or are available for download.
 Many people confuse knowing how to use some or many of these tests with a mastery of statistics, but this is like confusing skill with a powersaw as understanding carpentry.
 They are often related, but neither implies the other.

 What is really important for a good statistician is that you never lose sight of your true goal, to accurately describe and compare probability distributions.
-If you lose sight of this, just take a deep breath and try to envision the barrel(s) and its contents, ask yourself what you are trying to learn about the barrel, how would you answer this if the barrel was literally in front of you, and then proceed from there.
+If you lose sight of this, just take a deep breath and try to envision the barrel(s) and its contents, ask yourself what you are trying to learn about the barrel, how would you answer the question if the "barrel" was *literally in front of you*, and then proceed from there.

 ## Describing probability distributions